alexeygrigorev/mlwiki.org/index.php/Method_of_Least_Squares.md

 ---
-title: "Method of Least Squares"
 layout: default
 permalink: /index.php/Method_of_Least_Squares
+tags:
+- regression
+- statistics
+title: Method of Least Squares
 ---

-# Method of Least Squares

 ## Method of Least Squares
 ### [Linear Regression](Linear_Regression)
 - Suppose we want to fit a [regression line](Linear_Regression) to our data